3 min read

 About the Sourcepass Center of Excellence for Microsoft

-Through strategy, procurement, implementation, and optimization, we help organizations modernize faster.
-We also help teams stay aligned with Microsoft’s direction across from hybrid environments and the cloud.
+Our services span strategy, procurement, implementation, and optimization.
+We help organizations modernize and stay aligned with Microsoft’s direction across from hybrid and cloud environments.

 Connect with Our Experts